adobe/spectrum-web-components/packages/picker-button/README.md

 -   Set the `aria-controls` property to the ID reference of the menu element.
 -   Set the `aria-haspopup` property to `"menu"` or `"true"`.
 -   Set the `aria-expanded` property to `"menu"` or `"true"` or `"false"` depending on whether the menu is displayed.

+The example above is for demonstration purposes.
+For an example implementation of `<sp-picker-button>` view [`Combobox.ts`](https://github.com/adobe/spectrum-web-components/blob/main/packages/combobox/src/Combobox.ts).

 ```html
 <sp-picker-button